timescale/docs/timescaledb/overview/release-notes/index.md

 - Experimental schema: A way to get experimental functionalities early to our users
 - Various bug fixes.

-The current GA (Generally Available) version is 2.3.1.
+The current generally available (GA) version is 2.3.1.

 You can read more about our architecture and design for distributed hypertables [here][distributed-hypertables].